 PyQT6 on the other hand, has almost all the same features as Kivy but has an extra important feature that will be of great use in our project.
 This feature is called QTdesigner, it’s a program that allows you to seamlessly create GUIs by designing it on a 2D plane in a drag and drop fashion, and then adding functionality and style using python code.
 This allows for beautiful looking graphical interfaces that can be made with ease.
 Thus, we will be choosing the PyQT6 framework for our graphical user interface.

-System Design
+Vibration simulator Design

 Motor Test Plan